Doctor in Counselling

 The evaluation of the Newport Primary Schools Counselling Project was funded by Newport City Council.

-Sheila Spong is currently supervising three PhD students and has previously supervised two others.
+Sheila Spong is currently supervising three Doctoral students on topics relating to counselling children and young people.

 She has very extensive experience of supervising Masters students’ dissertations for a number of courses in the counselling and consultative supervision subject areas.